EGA-archive/beacon2-ri-tools/README.md

     $ docker ps  # list your containers, beacon2-ri-tools should be there
     $ docker exec -it beacon2-ri-tools bash # connect to the container interactively

+_NB_ Docker containers are fully isolated.
+If you need the mount a volume to the container please use the following syntax:

+    docker run --detach --volume your_volume --name beacon2-ri-tools crg/beacon2_ri:latest

-After the last command, you will arrive in `/usr/share/beacon-ri/`, then execute:
+After the `docker exec` command, you will arrive in `/usr/share/beacon-ri/`, then execute:

     $ bash beacon2-ri-tools/BEACON/bin/deploy_external_tools.sh

-that will inject the external tools and DBs into the image and modify the configs.
+...that will inject the external tools and DBs into the image and modify the configs.
 It will also run a test.
 Note that it will take some time (and disk space!!!).

+The last step is to deploy MongoDB.
+Please download the `docker-compose.yml` file [here](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/docker-compose.yml) and execute:

+    $ docker-compose up -d

 ## Non containerized

 Download the latest version from [Github](https://github.com/EGA-archive/beacon2-ri-tools):

-    $ tar -xvf beacon_2.0.0.tar.gz    # Note that naming may be different
+    $ tar -xvf beacon2-ri-tools_2.0.0.tar.gz    # Note that naming may be different

 Alternatively, you can use git clone to get the latest (stable) version